kipkoechke/alx-higher_level_programming/0x02-python-import_modules/README.md

 - [x] How to use the built-in function `dir()`
 - [x] How to prevent code in your script from being executed when imported
 - [x] How to use command line arguments with your Python programs

+## Script Requirements

+- Allowed editors: vi, vim, emacs
+- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version `3.8.5`)
+- All your files should end with a new line
+- The first line of all your files should be exactly `#!/usr/bin/python3`
+- Your code should use the pycodestyle (version 2.8.\*)
+- All your files must be executable